bloveless/s3-backup-restore/README.md

 `DATA_DIRECTORY`: The directory where the volume is mounted and where the backup and restore will occur.
 Defaults to "/data".

-`ENABLE_SCHEDULE`: If set to false it will disable the schedule and exit after the first restore attempt.
-Use this setting for init containers or the container will never exit.
+`ENABLE_CRON`: If set to false it will disable the cron and exit after the first restore attempt.
+Use this setting for init containers, or the container will never exit.
 Defaults to "true".

 `NUM_HOURLY_BACKUPS`: The number of hourly backups to keep.
 Can be disabled by setting to 0.
 Defaults to 3.